digicatapult/sqnc-node/Upgrade.md

 # First Thing

-Make sure you have pulled the main branch, then checkout a branch.
+Make sure you have pulled the main branch.
+Tthen checkout a integration branch, this branch is where all other project branches will be merged, **NOT INTO MAIN**.
+As Matt said "that will break up the reviews and make the changes more understandable...and it provides a point of integration so we’re not doing weird `git reset` commands or the like".

 # Rustup